- Home

 Hybrid polymer materials plus smart strings are other material options depending on the players on court standard and budget.

-Beginners seeking playability and learning technique will benefit from a string with a good level of feel strung at the right tension depending on the hoop size.
+Beginners seeking playability & learning technique will benefit from a string with a good level of feel strung at the right tension depending on the hoop size.

 Synthetic gut or even a very soft polymer for added durability would be an option to consider.

 Players with managed elbow or arm injuries might want to consider multifilament constructions.
-These strings will be much softer and offer power and good feel, but with less durability.
+These strings will be much softer & offer power & good feel, but with less durability.

 Natural gut is the next step up and the ultimate in comfort but comes at a price with less durability.